m8rex/rumbas/README.md

   - A folder named `questions` that contains the questions
   - A folder named `exams` that contains the exams
   - A folder named `themes` the contains the themes
+  - A folder named `template_questions` that contains templates for questions
+  - A folder named `template_exams` that contains the template for exams
   - A folder named `custom_part_types` that contains `custom_part_types`

 Rumbas does not specify default values by itself: